vil-kautto/minesweeper-mobile/README.md

 # minesweeper-mobile
-Minesweeper game for android platform written in java
+Minesweeper game for android platform written in native android